Vina (footballer)

-Vinícius Goes Barbosa de Souza (born 15 April 1991), known as Vinícius or just Vina, is a Brazilian footballer who plays as an attacking midfielder for Grêmio.
+Vinícius Goes Barbosa de Souza (born 15 April 1991), known as Vinícius or just Vina, is a Brazilian footballer who plays as an attacking midfielder for Ceará.

 Club career

 Paraná

 Born in Curitiba, Paraná, Vina graduated with Paraná in 2010.
 He made his professional debut on 20 July of that year, coming on as a second-half substitute in a 0–3 away loss against Brasiliense.

 Vina scored his first professional goal on 31 July 2010, netting Paraná's third in a 4–0 home routing of Náutico.

 Coritiba

 On 30 November 2010, Vina moved to cross-town rivals Coritiba, initially assigned to the under-20s.
 He made his Série A debut on 26 May 2012, coming on as a late substitute in a 2–3 home loss against Botafogo.

 Loan deals

 Vina was subsequently loaned to Joinville on 29 June 2012, but returned to Coritiba on 9 August.
 On 7 January 2013, he moved to Londrina also in a temporary deal, but was dismissed in February after an indiscipline problem.

 On 18 February 2013, Vina was loaned to Tupi.
 He left Coxa in November 2013, with his contract expiring in the following month.